Car Electrical Diagnostics

 Clear Codes (If Necessary)

-If you have any trouble codes stored in the vehicle's computer (ECU), use a code reader or scanner to clear them.
+If there are any trouble codes stored in the vehicle's computer (ECU), we use a code reader or scanner to clear them.
 This step may only be needed for some diagnostics.

 4